hyperapi/core/README.md

 6. If `argsValidator` is defined, *Core* calls it to validate the request arguments.
 Returned value is set as new request arguments value
    - If `argsValidator` throws, a [`HyperAPIInvalidParametersError`](src/api-errors.ts#L12) is thrown
 7. *Core* calls registered `setRequestTransformer` hook to update request with developer-defined transformations.
-   - This is a single point where developer can modify the request *type-safely* before it reaches the module
 8. *Core* executes all registered `onBeforeExecute` hooks with request and module
 9. *Core* calls the module's `export default function` with the request object
 10. *Core* executes all registered `onResponse` hooks with request it received from the *Driver*, modified request, module, and response received from the module